Target Exam

 Question:

-Which structure is formed after the fusion of second male gamete with polar nuclei?
+Which among the following structure is formed after the fusion of one of the male gamete with two polar nuclei in an embryo sac?

 Options: